 Would you try durian?

 Native to the Sunda Islands and the Moluccas (located in Southeast Asia), the mangosteen actually comes from an evergreen tree.
-The fruit is about the size of a tangerine, purple, creamy, has a citrus-y flavor with a hint of peach and litchis, and is very strach-y.
-It's also been called the “Queen of All Fruits,” and as “food of the gods”.
+The fruit is about the size of a tangerine, purple, creamy, has a citrusy flavor with a hint of peach and litchis, and is very starchy.
+It's also been called the “Queen of All Fruits,” and as “food of the gods.”

-The fruit is also rich in antioxidants and its been found to lower risk against ailments like cancer.
+The fruit is also rich in antioxidants and it has been found to lower risk against ailments like cancer.

-Legend has it that Queen Victoria (who ruled Great Britain and Ireland from 1837 - 1901, and was Empress of India) offered a 100 pound reward to anyone who brings her a fresh mangosteen.
+Legend has it that Queen Victoria (who ruled Great Britain and Ireland from 1837—1901, and was the Empress of India) offered a 100-pound reward to anyone who brings her a fresh mangosteen.

-Cherimoya, also known as Custard Apple and Bull’s Heart are native to the Andes.
-Nowadays they're grown in Mediterranean climates.
+Cherimoya, also known as Custard Apple and Bull’s Heart, is native to the Andes.
+Nowadays, they're grown in Mediterranean climates.
 Hence my first encounter with this fruit, which was in Portugal.
 Cherimoya thrives in Madeira.